erjosito/get_nsg_logs/README.md

 Totals dst2src -> 4 packets and 629 bytes
 ```

+10 packets: Check!
+All of the packets, including the first SYN and the last ACK were captured in the flow logs.
 Let us check whether half-open TCP connections are verified too.
 We will use the tool hping3 (on Ubuntu you can install it with `sudo apt install -y hping3`):

 ```
 $ sudo hping3 -V -S -p 80 104.28.19.94